arcus/arcus_skill_series_sql/for_organizers/notes_for_next_time.md

 - Basics runs long.
 We might want to break it into two talks (and add back in some of the material from the module we're currently skipping)
 - Joins runs long.
 It would be hard to split the content up, but maybe we could run this one as a double-long session -- that would also allow more time for hands on practice, which would be great.
+- When Teams is being awful, one thing to try is the "clear teams cache" in CHOP self service